All Rebecca Chamorro wanted was to get her tubes tied.

 In the roiling debates over women's reproductive rights, tubal ligation might seem not as big of a flashpoint for controversy as, say, the Affordable Care Act's contraception mandate.
 But getting your tubes tied has proven a big issue in Redding.
 Months before Chamorro's suit was filed last December, a patient named Rachel Miller won her own fight against Dignity Health, compelling the San Francisco–based, Catholic-affiliated nonprofit to allow her to get the procedure after the ACLU threatened to file a sex discrimination lawsuit.

 According to court papers, Chamorro's frustrations began last fall when she consulted with her physician, Dr. Samuel Van Kirk, about doing the tubal ligation.
 It's a common procedure embraced by millions of women (there's a version for men too), which only takes a couple minutes to perform while the patient is still in the delivery room.
 But Dr. Van Kirk had been denied by MMCR dozens of times in the past, just like he was with Chamorro.
 Like many of Dignity Health's California facilities, the hospital abides by "ethical and religious directives" set down by the United States Conference of Catholic Bishops.
 It's a 43-page handbook of rules and guidelines that forbids abortions and assisted suicide, and allows sterilization for men and women only in cases requiring treatment of "a present and serious pathology" with no simpler options possible.
+Dignity Health oversees both Catholic and secular hospitals, but all of them are required to comply with these company-wide policies.

 Unable to get the procedure done at MMCR, Chamorro (who declined to be interviewed) had nowhere more realistic to go.
 Redding, a city of nearly 90,000 located on the Sacramento River in Northern California, is home to multiple hospitals, but Mercy Medical is the only one that offers maternity services.
 The nearest facility that permitted the procedure and that covered Chamorro's insurance was at least 70 miles away.